jjjj473/DFV/README.md

 homepage=https://your-site.example
 ```

-The Tools menu offers quick access to system information and a terminal
+The Tools menu offers quick access to system information, network details,
-launcher.
+disk usage statistics and a terminal launcher.

 Hardware acceleration is handled internally by WebKitGTK.
 If the underlying
 system provides GPU support, WebKitGTK will use it automatically to render web